 271 Merchants Square Drive, Suite A-110, Carmel

 Swimming is a great activity to keep the kids active year-round, and the pool at Goldfish Swim School is kept a “shiver-free” 90 degrees!
 The training and instructors here inspire water safety and confidence for the entire family.
-Classes are available for children 4 months to 12 years old, and they even offer a competitive swim team for the more advanced swimmers.
+Classes are available for children from 4 months to 12 years old, and they even offer a competitive swim team for the more advanced swimmers.
 If you want to test the waters before signing up, check out their regular family swim sessions, usually available on Friday or Saturday nights.

 Code Ninjas